-All aircraft based in the state for more than 30 days are required to be registered with the ND Aeronautics Commission.
+All aircraft based in the state for more than 30 unique days in a calendar year are required to be registered with the North Dakota Aeronautics Commission.
 You may register your aircraft by completing the North Dakota Aircraft Registration form.
+New aircraft registrations requiring the payment of an excise tax must submit the form, payment, and a copy of the purchase agreement or proof of purchase.
 Aircraft owners are now given the option to renew their aircraft registration online by clicking the above link.
 Initial registrations must complete the aircraft registration form and return the form to the ND Aeronautics Commission along with the registration fee.
 For more information about North Dakota’s aircraft registration regulations view ND Century code 2-05-11.

 Fees are paid in relation to the maximum gross weight for the aircraft.
-Fees are due January 1 of each year the aircraft is based in North Dakota.
+Fees are due January 1 of each year the aircraft is based in North Dakota and valid for the calendar year (January 1- December 31).
 Penalties may be applied to late registrations.

 All aircraft registering in North Dakota for the first time may be required to pay an excise tax on the purchase price of the aircraft.
 To learn more about North Dakota’s excise tax requirements click here.